Money here, money there – it can go so quickly!

 Alternatively, with Monzo, you can create lots of different “pots” and save money for your own target.

-Read next: How to easily keep a Spending Diary to save money (plus FREE Spending Diary template)
+Read next: How to easily keep a Spending Diary (plus FREE Spending Diary template)